• ABG to showcase customer-led innovation at Labelexpo Europe 2025

 Close×

-A B Graphic International (ABG) will present its latest finishing equipment innovations at Labelexpo Europe 2025, held from 16 to 19 September at Fira de Barcelona, Gran Via, Spain.
+A B Graphic International (ABG), represented in the ANZ market by Currie Group, will present its latest finishing equipment innovations at Labelexpo Europe 2025, held from 16 to 19 September at Fira de Barcelona, Gran Via, Spain.

 The company will demonstrate new automation and efficiency features designed to reduce operator input, minimise downtime and increase productivity.
 Among the equipment on show is the AMS (Automatic Matrix Stripping) module, which simplifies material waste handling and offers various disposal options.
 The AMS will be featured on both a Converter at ABG’s stand (3E41) and a Digicon at HP’s stands (5E25 and 5D21).